Tutorial Gateway

 print(odd_num)

-Unlike filter function, map function takes each list item and returns both the True and False values.
-In this Python lambda example, we used map function to return the boolean value.
+Unlike the filter, the map function takes each list item and returns both the True and False values.
+In this Python lambda map example, we used the map method to return the boolean value.
 It checks each individual value is divisible by 2 equals to 0.
 If true, it returns True.
 Otherwise, it returns false.

 number = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]